A verifiably secure and proportional committee election rule: Analysis of maximin support

-Hence, if there is an independent set $I$ of size $k$ in $G'$, the same committee of validators in $G$ can be assigned the full vote of each of its three approving voters, so that each receives a support of 3 units, which is clearly maximal.
+Hence, if there is an independent set $I$ of size $k$ in $G'$, the same committee in $G$ can be assigned a vote distribution so that each member in it receives a support of 3 units, which is clearly maximal.
 On the other hand, if there is no independent set of size $k$ in $G'$, then for any solution $(A,w)$ of the maximin support instance there must be two committee members $c,c'\in A$ who have an approving voter in common.
 These two members have at most five voters approving either of them, so one of them must have a support of at most $5/2$.
-This shows that $supp_w(A)\leq 5/2$ for any feasible solution $(A,w)$.
-Finally, notice that the ratio between the objective values $3$ and $5/2$ is $6/5=1.2>\alpha$, so the assumed $\alpha$-approximation algorithm for maximin support would allow us to distinguish between these two cases and decide whether such an independent set $I$ exists.
+This shows that $\supp_w(A)\leq 5/2$ for any feasible solution $(A,w)$.
+Finally, the ratio between the objective values $3$ and $5/2$ is $6/5=1.2>\alpha$, so the assumed $\alpha$-approximation algorithm for maximin support would allow us to distinguish between these two cases and decide whether such an independent set $I$ exists.
 This completes the proof. \end{proof}

-The $\phragmen$ heuristic~\cite{brill2017phragmen} achieves the PJR property and is very fast, with a running time of $O(|E|\cdot k)$.
-However, in Apendix~\ref{s:phragmen} we prove that it does not offer a constant-factor approximation for the maximin support problem.